silentmemo/HiC_restriction_fragments_tracks/README.md

 In restriction enzyme digestion Hi-C experiments, restriction fragments is one of the factor that limits the resolutions of the Hi-C matrix.
 When display in 1-D tracks, it may be informative to show the individual restriction fragments.

+* this repo is written with the help of AI.

 ***
 ## Directions
 1. Generate a restriction fragments bed file, each record is a restriction fragment